About – Childhood Cancer

 - Children develop different types of cancers than adults but they often have the same types of treatments.

 - Children’s cancer is much less common than adult cancer.
+It’s very rare.

 Signs and symptoms of childhood cancers

 Cancer symptoms can be very similar to those of other childhood illnesses.
+See your child’s doctor if they have any of the following symptoms.

 Remember the symptoms we list here are not usually cancer but don’t be afraid to ask for further tests if you think there is something really wrong with your child.